zitadel/zitadel/docs/docs/legal/service-level-description.md

 ---
+title: Service level description for ZITADEL Cloud
-title: Service Level
+sidebar_label: Service Level
 custom_edit_url: null
 ---

-## Introduction

 This annex of the [Framework Agreement](terms-of-service) describes the service levels offered by us for our Services (ZITADEL Cloud).